Free no-obligation site survey · Nationwide coverage Contact Us

 • Damp patches appearing inside the building under the laps

-None of these proves the full extent by itself.
-The honest measure comes from getting onto the roof, opening up the worst laps where it is safe to do so, and checking how far the rust has travelled out of sight.
+None of those signs on its own tells the full story.
+To really know the extent of the problem, you need to get up on the roof, open up the worst laps where it’s safe, and check how far the rust has travelled out of sight.

 Cut edge corrosion treatment survey near Ipswich